Stephen Lang: Career

 Lang has been confirmed as reprising his role as Colonel Miles Quaritch in the upcoming sequels to Avatar.

 He plays Increase Mather, in a recurring role, on WGN America's first original scripted series, Salem.

 Lang is part of the cast of AMC's martial-arts drama Into the Badlands.
 He played The Blind Man in Fede Álvarez's hit horror-thriller Don't Breathe (2016), which received positive reviews.
 He reprised the role in the sequel Don't Breathe 2 in 2021.

 In February 2016, Lang lobbied for the role of Cable in Deadpool 2 through captioned Twitter pictures.
 The role ultimately went to Josh Brolin.
 In 2017, he played Colonel Abraham Biggs in Hostiles, from director Scott Cooper.
 In 2018, he appeared as father of Joe Braven (Jason Momoa), Linden Braven in the action thriller film Braven, and played Shrike in Mortal Engines, which Peter Jackson produced for Universal Pictures and Media Rights Capital.

-Other recent projects include the historical epic series House of David for Amazon Studios, the horror thriller Don't Breathe 2, boxing drama The Featherweight which premiered at the Venice Film Festival and the drama Avenue of the Giants for which he won the Best Actor Prize at the Sedona International Film Festival.
+Other recent projects include the historical epic series House of David for Amazon Studios, boxing drama The Featherweight which premiered at the Venice Film Festival, Barron's Cove with Garrett Hedlund, Sisu: Road to Revenge, and the drama The Optimist for which he won the Best Actor Prize at the Sedona International Film Festival.

 Personal life

 Lang has been married to Kristina Watson since 1980, and together they have four children, including New York State Inspector General Lucy Lang.

+Lang is trained in Kyokushin karate and has been a practitioner of Bikram Yoga since 2010.

 On May 30, 2010, Swarthmore awarded him an honorary degree in recognition of his career in theatre, television, and film.
 His youngest son, Noah, received his bachelor's degree during the same ceremony.
 He also holds an Honorary Doctorate in Humane Letters from Jacksonville University and was an artist in residence at Northeastern University in 2011.

 In the fall of 2015, Lang served as a Jury Member for the Woodstock Film Festival.

 In 2018, Lang received the Empire State Archives and History Award from New York State Archives Partnership Trust.
 The annual award "acknowledges the outstanding contributions by a national figure to advance the understanding and uses of history in society."